Galvanic Cells

 Displacement Reactions and Electrode Processes

-When a more reactive metal is dipped into a solution of a less reactive metal's ions, a displacement reaction occurs, leading to the deposition of the less reactive metal.
-This process is integral to the functioning of a Galvanic cell.
+When a more reactive metal is submerged in a solution of a less reactive metal's ions, a displacement reaction occurs, leading to the deposition of the less reactive metal.
+This process is integral to the functioning of a galvanic cell.

 For example, copper (more reactive), placed into a silver ion solution (less reactive), leads to copper oxidisation and silver reduction – observable by the development of a characteristic blue colour from the copper ions and the deposition of silver on the copper electrode.